mdn/content/files/en-us/learn/css/building_blocks/backgrounds_and_borders/index.md

 - `repeat-x` — repeat horizontally.
 - `repeat-y` — repeat vertically.
 - `repeat` — the default; repeat in both directions.
-- `space` — repeat as many times as possible, adding space between the images if there is extra space.
+- `space` — repeat as many times as possible, adding space between the images if there is extra space available.
-- `round` — similar to `space`, but stretches the image to fill any extra space
+- `round` — similar to `space`, but stretches the images to fill any extra space

 **Try these values out in the example below.
 We have set the value to `no-repeat` so you will only see one star.
 Try out the different values — `repeat-x` and `repeat-y` — to see what their effects are.**